TRNG-00001985/training-notes/week-4/01-http.md

 - similar to update
 - changes partial aspects of a resource
 - request and response have a body
-- not safe, idempotent, allowed in HTML forms, or cacheable
+- not safe, idempotent, not allowed in HTML forms, or cacheable

 **HEAD**